Professor, Program of Liberal Studies

 Her 2017 book, The Construction of Vernacular History in the Anglo-Norman Prose Brut Tradition: The Manuscript Culture of Late-Medieval England (York Medieval Press), offers the first full-length interpretive study of the prose Brut tradition.
-With the Anglo-Norman Oldest Version as a touchstone, it investigates the chronicle’s social ideals, its representation of women, and its distinctive versions of such elements of British history as the Trojan foundation story, the ruin of the Britons, the Norman Conquest, Arthur and Merlin, to argue that its humane, populist vision demands reassessment of medieval popular understandings of British history, and of the presumed dominance of imperialism, next-worldly piety, misogyny, and a taste for violence in late-medieval culture.
-The book also analyzes evidence for the production of the Anglo-Norman prose Brut and examines the ways in which its makers and users reconstructed British history through manuscript context, ordinatio and apparatus, annotation, and illustration.
+With the Anglo-Norman Oldest Version as a touchstone, it investigates the chronicle’s social ideals, its representation of women, and its distinctive versions of such elements of British history as the Trojan foundation story, the ruin of the Britons, the Norman Conquest, Arthur, and Merlin.
+Prof. Marvin argues that the chronicle’s humane, populist vision demands reassessment of medieval popular understandings of British history, and of the presumed dominance of imperialism, next-worldly piety, misogyny, and a taste for violence in late-medieval culture.
+In its second half, the book analyzes evidence for the production of the Anglo-Norman prose Brut and examines the ways in which its makers and users reconstructed British history through manuscript context, ordinatio and apparatus, annotation, and illustration.

-She is currently at work on a full classification and descriptive catalogue of the manuscripts of the Anglo-Norman prose Brut, an edition and translation of the continuations of the St. Petersburg Brut, and essays on the interpretive influence of manuscript apparatus, presentation, and annotation.
+Prof. Marvin is currently at work on a full classification and descriptive catalogue of the manuscripts of the Anglo-Norman prose Brut, an edition and translation of the continuations of the St. Petersburg Brut, and essays on the interpretive influence of manuscript apparatus, presentation, and annotation.